 Generally, private schools don’t mark up their programs as highly as public schools do, but the overall cost of attendance is higher to attend a private institution compared to a public one.
 While the average per-credit-hour rate is overall higher, private institutions generally charge less for online instruction than in-person instruction.
 Private institutions also offer fewer online programs.

-- The average per-credit-hour, in-state tuition rate for in-person instruction in the US among public schools for the 2020-21 academic year was $491.20 per credit hour.
+- The average, in-state tuition rate for in-person instruction in the US among 4-yr public schools for the 2022-23 academic year was $325.00 per credit.

-- The average per-credit-hour, in-state tuition rate for online instruction in the US among public schools for the 2019-20 academic year was $320.80 per credit hour.
+- The average, in-state tuition rate for online instruction in the US among public schools for the 2023-24 academic year was $341.05 per credit.

-- The average per-credit-hour, in-state tuition rate for in-person instruction in the US among private schools for the 2020-21 academic year was $2,162.93 per credit hour.
+- The average, in-state tuition rate for in-person instruction in the US among private 4-year schools for the 2022-23 academic year was $1,175.00 per credit.

-- The average per-credit-hour, in-state tuition rate for online instruction in the US among private schools for the 2019-20 academic year was $504.90 per credit hour.
+- The average, in-state tuition rate for online instruction in the US among private schools for the 2023-24 academic year was $516.00 per credit.

 The true cost of an in-person degree comes from the various expenses families take in when moving their students from one environment to another.
 Several of these costs do not show up in online instruction because the student is already situated in an established home environment.
 Many of the advantages on-campus students enjoy, such as enhanced financial aid benefits and eligibility for regional reciprocity agreement tuition discounts are not always available to online students.